stain/2022-fdo-paper/manuscript.md

-## Comparing FDO and Web approaches {#sec:comparing}
+## Comparing FDO against existing frameworks {#sec:comparing}

-In this section we facilitate a couple of existing frameworks for comparing the FDO and Web approach.
+To better understand the relationship between the FDO framework and other exisiting frameworks, we use four approaches for analysis.

+1. FAST Middleware - this approach compares frameworks along dimesions for xyz
+2.
+3.
+4.

+This will cover the different dimensions of FDOs (service, resources, metadata, ..).

 **TODO: Why these particular frameworks?**

 ### Considering FDO/Web as interoperability framework for Fast Data {#sec:interoperability-compare}

+interoperability framework for Fast Data is ... and here we do blaba

 | *Quality* |  FDO w/ DOIP               | Web w/ Linked Data         |
 |:----------|:--------------------------:|:--------------------------:|